 A Wireless Fire Alarm is a suitable option for a manufacturing plant but it’s mainly if you don’t want a lot of cabling used.

-Security Gates and Barriers in Manufacturing Plants
+Security Barriers in Manufacturing Plants

 There is no hard and fast rule to security gates for manufacturing plants as it tends to depend on the size of the site and the entrance points.
 Manufacturing plants tend to be larger sites with a fair amount of assets that need protection so they need more security measures than smaller sites.
 Below are the typical security gates and barriers used for manufacturing plants.